 Enter the name of a newspaper in 'publication date' and set a date limit to the period of time you are interested in.
 For example:

-In many cases, information that is available through subscriptions to news websites is already present through our online packages (for example ProQuest), or through our daily subscriptions and microfilm collections.
+In many cases, information that is available through subscriptions to news websites is already present through our online packages (for example ProQuest), or through our microfilm collections.
 These sites are reviewed on a case-by-case basis, and rather than duplicate information, the choice is often made to allocate resources to new materials that are not presently available.

-News from many local, regional, national and international newspapers is available on the internet.
+News from many local, regional, national and international newspapers is available on the web.
 In the 'Websites' section of this guide, under 'Portals' there is a list of websites that link to thousands of news sources all over the world.
 In general, they are organized geographically and alphabetically.
 Please note: in some cases, a subscription may be necessary to see all content.